 AI, on the other hand, has the ability to review data, locate trends, and react accordingly based on past human actions.
 AI has the power, in this way, to identify and improve sourcing opportunities, better understand your data and supplier base, enter invoices and decrease manual exception handling, and turn process data into benchmarks.

 Where and how can I use RPA?

-Organisations can apply RPA to a multitude of processes across multiple functions and realise value quickly.
+Organizations can apply RPA to a multitude of processes across multiple functions and realize value quickly.
 From HR services to the supply chain, RPA can make an impact and all without necessitating the development of code.